Privacy Policy -

 – If we cite legitimate interest as a lawful basis, you have the right to object to the processing.

-– The right to data portability means that in some cases, where the lawful basis is a contract or consent, you have the right to receive your personal data and use your personal data elsewhere.
+The right to data portability means that in some cases, where the lawful basis is a contract or consent, you have the right to receive your personal data and use your personal data elsewhere.
+This right does not apply to our processing of your personal data, as we process it on the basis of legal obligation and legitimate interest.

 Contact details and Data Protection Officer